Trump Administration Set for Broad Engagement with Russia in Early 2018

 In March, it sent an ambitious proposal to Washington seeking the full normalization of relations between the US and Russia across all military, diplomatic and intelligence channels.
 After the US rejected the offer, Russia proposed a non-interference agreement with the US in July, but the US again turned down the proposal, prompting a series of angry statements from Russian Foreign Ministry spokeswoman Maria Zakharova.

-“We take the rejection of our proposals as evidence that the allegations of Russian meddling in US elections were far-fetched,” Zakharova said.
+“We take the rejection of our proposals as evidence that the allegations of Russian meddling in US elections were far-fetched,” Zakharova said in late December.

 Nauert, the State Department spokeswoman, said that US officials enter into discussions with Russians in 2018 with a clear focus in mind.
 “We have been very clear that we would welcome a better relationship with a Russia, but to get there we need to see some changes – namely, a Russia that is a constructive neighbor and partner of the transatlantic community, that respects Ukraine’s sovereignty, does not try to undermine our allies and partners, and engages constructively to resolve the major global challenges we face.”